arudzinska/stackoverflow_golden_bot/README.md

 ## Installation

-If you're using AWS ec2 instance with the Amazon AMI image, you can run `installs_aws_ec2.sh` to install everything.
+If you're using AWS ec2 instance with the Amazon AMI image, you can run `installs_aws_ec2.sh` for steps 1 and 2.

-Manual steps for others:
+Manual steps:

 1. Install the Chrome browser.
 2. Install chromedriver (must be available in your `PATH`).
 Useful [tutorial for Linux](https://makandracards.com/makandra/29465-install-chromedriver-on-linux).